Universal approach to light driven "superconductivity" via preformed pairs: Preformed Pairs in Generalized BCS Theory

 Interestingly, we can infer that the radiation exposure and subsequent redistribution of the fermions will likely lead to a \textit{decrease} in $T_c$, as $U_\text{eff}$ gets strongly enhanced.
 This latter, well-known ~\cite{Nozieres1985} observation is associated with a superconducting dome-like phase diagram in which $T_c$ is necessarily non-monotonic with varying $T^*$.
 The final state after radiation is to be associated with the stronger-coupling side of the $T_c$ dome in this phase diagram \cite{Chen2024}.
 In a related fashion the redistribution of fermions, now applied to the pseudogap phase, leads as well to a \textit{decrease} in the magnitude of $|\mupair|$ and an increase in the number of bosons, $n_B$.

 Importantly, for the purposes of the present paper these observations imply that there will be an enhancement in the (bosonic) fluctuation transport contributions.
+These are to be associated with Aslamazov-Larkin contributions and are seen to contribute when the temperature is considerably below the gap onset temperature~\cite{Tan2004}, $T^*$.
 The signature of light-enhanced ``superconductivity" is based on the behavior of the the imaginary contribution to $\sigma(\omega) = \sigma_1 + i \sigma_2$, where a $1/\omega$ dependence is crucial.
 We address the counterpart calculations of $\sigma(\omega)$ in the Methods section where we implement the known pairing fluctuation contributions to this transport ~\cite{Larkin2005,Tan2004}.
 Under radiation exposure we expect that the number of fermion pairs is dramatically enhanced and the bosonic contribution will dominate the ac conductivity.
 This provides a normalization for $\sigma_1 (\omega)$ in terms of the measured plasma frequency, $\omega_p$.